Plebejus acmon

 Conservation Status

-Not currently considered threatened rangewide, though local may be affected by loss and that displace plants.
+Not currently considered threatened rangewide, though local may be affected by loss and plant that displace native plants.
 Climate change impacts on montane populations are a potential concern.

 Tags